Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 ### KineticParameters

 These parameters serve as essential benchmarks for understanding enzyme kinetics.
+For a comprehensive report around the technical key data of the kinetic parameters, see literature for further information, e.g. [Pesci _et al._<sup>1</sup>](https://doi.org/10.1007/978-3-662-57619-9_4).

 - __michaelis_constant__
   - Type: float